 Google doesn’t share its research volume data.
-However, based on internet live stats, it’s estimated that it handles 70,000 search queries on average per second.
-This translates to 5.8 billion searches per day and nearly 2 trillion searches in a year.
-For comparison, this figure was a little over 1.2 trillion searches per year in 2012.
+However, based on internet live stats, it’s estimated that it handles 63,000 search queries on average per second.
+This translates to 5.6 billion searches per day and nearly two trillion searches in a year.

-15. Google takes into account over 200 factors before delivering the best results to its users.
+15. Google takes into account 200+ factors before delivering the best results to users.

-An additional interesting search engine fact is that all this is accomplished in a fraction of a second.
-The aspects considered by Google include domain factors, page-level factors, site-level factors, backlink factors, etc. Of course, since Google doesn’t release detailed information regarding these factors, much of this has been figured out through third-party research and, sometimes, simple speculation.
+One of the most fascinating search engine facts is that magic happens in a fraction of a second.
+The aspects considered by Google include domain factors, page-level factors, site-level factors, backlink factors, etc. Of course, since Google doesn’t release detailed information regarding these factors, SEO specialists figure much of this out through third-party research and vigorous testing.

-The corresponding Bing market share was 34%.
-Among mobile devices, 63% of Google’s paid click share was accounted for by phones, and 6% by tablets.
-The figures for Microsoft Advertising or Bing were 27% for phones and 7% for tablets.
+The corresponding Bing market share was 30%.
+Among mobile devices, 71% of Google’s paid click share was accounted for by phones, and 3% by tablets.
+The figures for Microsoft Advertising or Bing Ads were 25% for phones and 5% for tablets.

-For Google, the market cap we’re talking about is of the listed parent company, Alphabet Inc. This number places it among the corporations with the largest market cap in the world, a list that includes other tech giants like Microsoft, Apple Inc., Amazon.com, and Facebook.
+Or rather, that’s the cap of its listed parent company, Alphabet Inc. Beyond search engine statistics, this number places it among the corporations with the largest market cap in the world, a list that includes other tech giants like Microsoft, Apple Inc., Amazon.com, and Facebook.

 Search Engine Usage Statistics

-24. The average person conducts between 3 and 4 searches every day.
+24. The average person conducts 3-4 daily searches.